Yapibe/PEANUT/README.md

 ## Overview

 PEANUT is a web-based tool designed to perform pathway enrichment analysis on RNA-seq data using network propagation techniques.
 By leveraging protein-protein interaction (PPI) networks, PEANUT helps identify significant biological pathways associated with a given experiment.
-The web interface allows easy customization of parameters and processing of multiple conditions, while providing downloadable results and visualizations.
+The tool integrates network propagation with a robust statistical framework, including permutation tests and multiple comparison corrections, to enhance the detection of relevant pathways.

 ## Features
 - **Web Interface for Ease of Use**: Upload gene sets and customize parameters directly through a web interface.
 - **Multiple Condition Support**: Analyze multiple gene sets in one run and compare the results across different conditions.
 - **Network Propagation**: Propagate gene scores through a PPI network to enhance biological data analysis.
-- **Statistical Enrichment**: Perform statistical tests (Kolmogorov-Smirnov, Mann-Whitney) for pathway enrichment, with False Discovery Rate (FDR) correction.
+- **Statistical Enrichment**: Perform statistical tests (Kolmogorov-Smirnov, Mann-Whitney, permutation tests) for pathway enrichment, with False Discovery Rate (FDR) correction using the Benjamini-Hochberg method.
 - **Downloadable Results**: Results and visualizations are packaged and downloadable as a zip file.
 - **Pathway Comparison**: View and compare pathway trends across conditions in generated plots.